CS418/group-project-team-black-hawks/README.md

 A random forest is a supervised machine learning algorithm that is constructed from decision tree algorithms.
 It’s more accurate than the decision tree algorithm.

 c) Catboost
+CatBoost is an algorithm for gradient boosting on decision trees.CatBoost supports all kinds of features be it numeric, categorical, or text and saves time and effort of preprocessing.
+And the main reason for using catboost over xgboost is it provides high ranking benchmark RMSE values compared to xgboost.

 #### RMSE value – 0.2775

 d) Linear Regression
 Linear regression is a simple Supervised Learning algorithm that is used to predict the value of a dependent variable(y) for a given